-- RMS error rapid drops from 15.5 to 1, by simply learning to turn all outputs off (due to sparse, localist representations) - Prediction is non-deterministic: next input cannot be predicted with absolute certainty, but neither is it random - □ Word order and selectional restrictions partially constrain what words are likely to appear next, and which cannot appear. - □ We would expect the network to learn the frequency of occurrence of each possible successor, for a given input sequence - Output bit should be activated for all possible following words - □ These output activations should be proportional to frequency - Evaluation procedure: - □ Compare network output to the vector of probabilities for each possible next word, given the current word and context ...
+RMS error rapidly drops from 15.5 to 1, by simply learning to turn all outputs off (due to sparse, localist representations).
+Careful about looking at RMS alone!

+Prediction is non-deterministic: next input cannot be predicted with absolute certainty, but neither is it random

+- Word order and selectional restrictions partially constrain what words are likely to appear next, and which cannot appear. - We would expect the network to learn the frequency of occurrence of each possible successor, for a given input sequence

+Output bit should be activated for all possible following words

+• These output activations should be proportional to frequency

+Evaluation procedure:

+• Compare network output to the vector of probabilities for each possible next word, given the current word and context ...